 - Please practice social distancing of 6 feet while in line.

-- Everyone must enter through the front door nearest the handicap ramp of the church and exit out the front center door as directed by the volunteers.
+- Everyone must enter through the front door nearest the handicap ramp of the church and the wooden side door near the front of the church and exit out the front handicap, center and side doors as directed by the volunteers.

 One-way traffic minimizes contact with others.